kgomes/esp-apps/server/scripts/postgres/README.txt

 CREATE USER espdba WITH PASSWORD 'thepassword';

-4. Then grant that user perimissions
+4. Then grant that user permissions

 GRANT ALL PRIVILEGES ON DATABASE esp_ancillary TO espdba;